 Texas A&M International University is an academic community and it is the policy that all faculty, administrators, staff, and students conduct themselves in a manner that does not compromise the values, integrity, reputation, and public trust of this University.

 Each student subject to disciplinary action arising from violations of university student rules shall be assured a fundamentally fair process.
 At all student conduct hearings, an accused student shall be assumed not responsible until proven responsible, and, in initial student conduct hearings, the burden of proof shall rest with those bringing the charges.
 In all proceedings, the student shall be guaranteed a fundamentally fair process.

 It is important that you become familiar with the student conduct process and the Student Handbook.
-For more information on the TAMIU Student Handbook, click here.
+For more information go to the TAMIU Student Handbook.

 An email notification will be sent to your TAMIU student email with the date, time and location of the informal meeting.
 If you are unable to attend, or anticipate being late, it is imperative that you call the Office of Student Affairs at (956) 326.2280 to reschedule.
 Notice that failure to attend meeting can result in violation of the Student Code of Conduct.

 The informal meeting is the process to allow our student to discuss the incident in which you were alleged involved.
 The student will be asked to give names of witnesses that might assist in the resolution of the allegation brought forward.